Monday, August 9, 2010

 Several Completed Projects

-Well, the thank you gifts for last years holiday in Pennsylvania are nearly ready (I am just sort two more black and gold, so my dear wife just told me).
+Well, the thank you gifts for last years holiday in Pennsylvania are nearly ready (I am just short two more black and gold, so my dear wife has just told me).
 I was knitting much of the holiday and was able to finish one.
 I guess we will be sending them to my MIL when I get the second one done.

 The holiday went well.
 We and the children had much fun and were busy most of the time.
 We went swimming off Presque Isle in Lake Erie, boating on Pymatuning Lake, and spent a day at Kennywood Park.
 Makes me want to find similar attractions here around Raleigh, NC to entice our family to come down for a visit.